duffn/libvmod-querymodifier/README.md

 This is a simple Varnish VMOD that allows modification of a URL's query parameters by including or excluding specified parameters and their values.

-## Status

-ℹ️ This VMOD is currently exploratory and being actively developed and tested.
-It has not been run in any production environment yet, so you should not yet use this in a production environment.

-If you need to manipulate querystrings in production, you should currently explore [`libvmod-queryfilter`](https://github.com/nytimes/libvmod-queryfilter/) or [`vmod-querystring`](https://git.sr.ht/~dridi/vmod-querystring).

-If instead you just want to contribute to a friendly VMOD repository, continue on!

 ## Usage

 ### Inclusion